(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-There is good debt and bad debt, and there are high credit scores and low ones.
-And then there are positive net worths and negative ones.
-Those are just some of the many ways that people gauge their finances.
+There's good debt and bad debt, and there are high credit scores and low ones.

 Signs You’re Financially Healthy

-While there’s definitely no one set number, be it income or net worth, financially healthy people are generally people with a solid grasp on their current finances and their money plans for a stable financial future.
+While there's definitely no one set number, be it monthly income or net worth, those in a healthy financial situation are generally people with a solid grasp on their current finances and their money plans for a stable financial future.

-Here are some of the ways to tell you’re financially healthy:
+Here are 4 ways to tell you're in good financial health:

-There is no one right way to do this.
-You might use a tool like Personal Capital, or you might use a spreadsheet you created.
-Heck, some of us balanced a checkbook with a paper register until just a few years ago.
+Heck, many of us balanced a checkbook with a paper register until just a few years ago.
+(And some people still do!)

 If you want your money to work for you, you have to know where it is and what it’s doing.